-- Truck Weight Requirements: Heavy-duty trucks in the SECAT Program are separated into two classes for emission purposes: - Medium Heavy-Duty Diesel Vehicles are defined as all vehicles with a Gross Vehicle Weight Rating (GVWR) between 14,001 - 33,000 lbs and equipped with a certified Medium Heavy-Duty Diesel Engine. - Heavy Heavy-Duty Diesel Vehicles are defined as all vehicles with a GVWR over 33,000 lbs or any truck-tractor equipped with a fifth-wheel (DMV Registered Body Type Model = DS) and equipped with a certified Heavy Heavy-Duty Diesel Engine. - The replacement vehicle must be in the same weight class as the old vehicle. - Truck Axle and Body Configuration Requirements: The replacement vehicle may have a different axle and/or body configuration than the old vehicle as long as the replacement vehicle will operate at least the same number of miles or hours as the old vehicle through the contract term. - Body Funding: The SECAT Program will not pay for any body value.
+- Truck Axle and Body Configuration Requirements: The replacement vehicle may have a different axle and/or body configuration than the old vehicle as long as the replacement vehicle will have the same usage as the old vehicle through the contract term. - Body Funding: The SECAT Program will not pay for body value.
 Additionally, an applicant may purchase a replacement vehicle equipped with a sleeper cab regardless of the configuration of the old vehicle; however, the SECAT Program will not pay for the cost of the sleeper cab. - Engine Warranty Requirements: All applicants must purchase a minimum of a 1-year / 100,000 mile major component engine warranty as part of the SECAT Program.
 Even though it is not a requirement, the SECAT Program suggests that the highest grade warranty be purchased in order to avoid any problems in the future.
 The SECAT Program is not responsible for any failure of the replacement vehicle, engine or any part, component or accessory.
 The applicant takes sole responsibility for ensuring that the truck is in operational condition throughout the agreement period.
-No additional funds will be issued for maintenance or repairs related to the operation of the vehicle. - Particulate Matter Control Device: All replacement vehicles funded under the SECAT Fleet Modernization program are required to comply with heavy-duty diesel vehicle emission standards which require the use of diesel particulate filters, so no additional requirements are necessary. - SECAT Program Decals: Two SECAT Program decals will be placed on each side of the new vehicle by District staff.
-These decals must be easily viewed by the public and remain on the vehicle during the life of the contract. - Pictures of the new vehicle: Staff or a participating dealership will take pictures of the new vehicle prior to delivery to the applicant.
-Pictures taken by the participating dealership must be submitted in digital format, and must show: (This requirement will be waived if SMAQMD personnel inspect the vehicle.) - o Front, rear, right and left sides of vehicle hood down - Vehicle Identification Number tag inside cab and on vehicle frame - Model year tag inside cab - o Gross Vehicular Weight Rating - Odometer and hour meter reading - Vehicle and engine date of manufacture - Engine right and left sides - o Engine model year tag on engine - Engine emission family number tag on engine - Engine serial number tag on engine

-- Engine horsepower tag on engine
+No additional funds will be issued for maintenance or repairs related to the operation of the vehicle. - SECAT Program Decals: Two SECAT Program decals will be placed on each side of the new vehicle by District staff.
+These decals must be easily viewed by the public and remain on the vehicle during the life of the contract. - Replacement Vehicle Delivery Deadline: Participants are required to purchase and begin operating the replacement vehicle within 180 days of contract execution.
+Upon execution, participants must order the vehicle within 45 days to ensure compliance with this requirement.
+Proof of vehicle order, including build sheets and purchase orders, must be submitted to show a good faith effort to meet the deadline.
+Delays outside the participant's control (e.g. production delays, factory issues) will generally be approved as long as the vehicle was ordered as soon as possible after contract execution. - Vehicle Lease Option: Applicants may choose to lease the replacement vehicle instead of a traditional cash or loan purchase.
+All leases must be from an approved Leasing Company under agreement with the SMAQMD.
+Vehicle leases must have a term greater than or equal to the total length of the SECAT agreement.
+Maximum funding is 50% of the total capitalized cost of the vehicle lease.
+Applicants are required to submit the lease documents to the SMAQMD for approval.
+Applicants are required to meet the full contracted usage even if the vehicle is released after the lease expires. - Pictures of the new vehicle: District staff or a participating dealership will take pictures of the new vehicle prior to delivery to the applicant.
+Pictures taken by the participating dealership must be submitted in digital format, and must show: - Front, rear, right and left sides of vehicle hood down - Vehicle Identification Number tag inside cab and on vehicle frame (if available) - Vehicle Model year tag inside cab - Manufacturer Gross Vehicular Weight Rating - Combined Gross Weight (DMV Sticker) (if applicable) - Odometer and hour meter reading - Vehicle and engine date of manufacture - Vehicle license plate (if applicable) - Engine right and left sides - Engine model year tag on engine - Engine emission family number tag on engine - Engine serial number tag on engine - Engine horsepower tag on engine

-- Aftertreatment exhaust system information

-- o Emission certification tag on engine

-- Electronic Monitoring Unit (if applicable)

-- o Particulate matter control device serial number (if applicable)

-- Additional modifications / body

-- SECAT Program decals applied to the vehicle body

-- Drayage Truck Registry label (if applicable)

-- Other identification labels (if applicable)

-5.6 Funding Requirements
+- Emission certification tag on engine - Electronic Monitoring Unit (if applicable) - Emission control device - o Emission control device serial number (if applicable)Additional modifications / body - SECAT Program decals applied to the vehicle body - Drayage Truck Registry label (if applicable) - Other identification labels (if applicable) - 5.6 Funding Requirements